kyonosh/RasActivation-Simulator/README.md

 # RasActivation-Simulator

-Repository for "Multimodality in Ras Activation as a Result of SOS Processivity".
+Repository for "Mathematical modeling predicts quantization of Ras activation in membrane corrals".
 This repository stores the BioNetGen files and Python Jupyter notebooks used to model and analyze the stochastic Ras-SOS activation-deactivation studied in the paper.